"There is NO PLACEBO effect in animals!"

 So what's the point?
 If you haven't figured it out I have some brain food supplements I'll share with you…J

-Hey, some people actually do take a lucky charm on belt, wrist, pocket.
 Picture this, me, Bill, and Carlos Rojas sitting in our van in sweltering heat at an outdoor show in Georgia.
-Carlos confided in us that his Dobermans glowed and were full of energy from bee pollen!
+For you newbies, Carlos broke AKC Group and Best In Show win records with his Dobermans.
+He shared with us that they glowed and were full of energy from bee pollen!

 At first we were skeptical but then I realized there was truth to that.
 My daddy was a bee-keeper and so I know a lot about honey and pollen.
-Carlos said he used a pollen product marketed for race horses.
-Devil D, Dino, and other truly great Dobermans comprised a long history of winners.
-Carlos himself had that "something special" - part of which was a handler's love and unwavering enthusiasm for the sport and the dogs.
-Was bee pollen his lucky charm?
-Some would say so.
+Carlos said he used a product marketed for race horses.
+Devil D, Dino, and other All-time great Dobermans comprised a long history of winners.
+Carlos himself had that "something special" - part of which was a handler's love and unwavering enthusiasm for the sport and the dogs - but he also used bee pollen.

-Speaking of bee pollen, in 2012 all the networks pimped the A/P feed that said "Experts are warning that taking natural bee pollen supplements may come with the risk of suffering a serious allergic reaction, including life-threatening anaphylactic shock."
-No doubt the use of honey and bee pollen cut into prescription medication sales and let's face it, pharmaceutical companies are the most lucrative advertiser for TV, print and internet publication.
+Fast-forward to 2012 when TV networks pimped the A/P feed that said "Experts are warning that taking natural bee pollen supplements may come with the risk of suffering a serious allergic reaction, including life-threatening anaphylactic shock."
+No doubt the use of honey and bee pollen cut into prescription medication sales and let's face it, pharmaceutical companies were and are still the biggest advertisers for TV, print and internet publication.
 Bee pollen fell from favor but I've got news for you.
 Google "thedogplace.org bee pollen".

 Some of you will remember Tri-Chromalean, the extraordinary herbal product in a yellow bottle that a very prominent lady judge sold at dog shows until FDA put them out of business and people had to go back to the prescription weight-loss stuff.
 (Before you ask, it was Judy Doniere.)